vdojnov/library-app/README.md

 Click the link to see a live preview [here](https://vdojnov.github.io/library-app/).

- **Description**: The App is meant for users to save book into their virtual library and mark them as 'read' or 'not read'.
-Once a user enters a name of a book, an API call is made to Google books API to get and display the thumbnail picture.
+ **Description**: The App is meant for users to save books into their virtual library and mark them as 'read' or 'not read'.
+Once a user enters a name of a book, an API call is made to 'Google Books API' to get and display the thumbnail picture and is displayed for the user.
 The app was built using Javascript, HTML and CSS.
-A Single Sign on Method was implemented throgh Google's FireBase and the user data is save in a NoSQL databse using Firebase Realtime database.
+A Single Sign On Method was implemented throgh Google's FireBase and the user data is save in a NoSQL database using Firebase's Realtime Database.